Webkadabra/yii2-podcaster/README.md

 2. Upload your podcast episodes to a configured folder (by default, it's `media` folder in the root path of your app) with your favorite FTP client (`FileZilla` is recommended)
 3. Add podcast episodes via "Episodes" menu

+## Support project development

+Hey guys, I'm disabled developer that can't hold a job in the office.
+If you can - support my opensource, I gotta keep the cats fed.
+Thanks!

+Bitcoin address (I can not accept Paypal in my country):

+> 1Ceg8xdYpFmyPgeqqWDBBXVztcuNsWTMpq

 ## TODO

 * Upload via UI (not supported at the moment)